 - Positioning and movement.
 Many women find changing positions and moving around during labor helps relieve discomfort and may even speed labor along.
 Rocking in a rocking chair, sitting in the "Tailor sit" position, sitting on a special "birthing ball," walking, and swaying may be helpful to relieve discomfort.
 Your healthcare provider can help you find comfortable positions that are also safe for you and your baby.

 - Analgesics.
-These are medicines to relieve pain such as meperidine.
+These are medicines to relieve pain.
 Small amounts are generally safe during labor and are commonly used with very few complications.
 However, if given in large amounts or in repeated doses, analgesics can cause slowing of the breathing center in the brain in mothers and babies.